arash2060/State-County-Migration/README.md

 # Circular Migration Plot
-Creating interactive circular migration plots for the web using D3, like http://www.global-migration.info/ and http://www.german-migration.info/
+Creating interactive circular migration plots for the web using D3, like http://www.global-migration.info/ and http://www.german-migration.info/ and now https://arash2060.github.io/State-County-Migration/ in (see ./docs/).

+# Extension:
+Data cleanup, aggregation of small counties and states, and net migration patterns were done in Python.
+See the ./bin

+# Guide for the original data cleanup.

 ## Installation
 Install globally with npm: